datainsightat/datainsight.github.io/pages/de/gcp/de_exam_questions.md

 3. X Captere data in BigQuery.
 Use Biguery console to query the dateset and display device outlier data.
 4. Capture data in Cloud BigTable.
 Install and use HBase shell for cloud BigTable to query the table for device outlier data.

-> BigQuery data is stored in external CSV giles in Cloud Storage; as the data has invreased, the query performance has dropped.
+> BigQuery data is stored in external CSV files in Cloud Storage; as the data has invreased, the query performance has dropped.

 1. Import the data into BigQuery for better performance
 2. X Divide the data into partitions based on the data.